loloopes/loloopes/README.md

-### Ola!! 👋
+### HOla!! 👋
+### Hi!!
+### Cocou!!
+### 你好!

-My name is Gustavo Lopes, I recently decided to sway my engineering career toward the tech industry, particulary towards WebDevelopment as a start.
+My name is Gustavo Lopes, I recently decided to sway my engineering career toward the tech industry, particulary towards WebDevelopment as a start...

-- 🔭 I’m currently working on few FrontEnd projects.
+- 🔭 I’m currently working on few FrontEnd projects to enhance my skills with CSS.

-- 🌱 I’m currently learning BackEnd development: SQL, NoSQL, nodeJS, Docker, TypeScript
+- 🌱 I’m currently learning BackEnd development: SQL, NoSQL, nodeJS, Docker, TypeScript.

 - 👯 I’m looking to work within the Tech Industry as a WebDeveloper to further develop and enhance my coding skills.